What Is A Constant In Science

 Q: Are all constants equally important?

 A: While all constants play a role in scientific understanding, some are considered more fundamental than others.
-Fundamental constants like c and G are of paramount importance because they govern the basic interactions and structure of the universe.
+Fundamental constants like c and G are of essential importance because they govern the basic interactions and structure of the universe.

 Conclusion: Constants as Cornerstones of Scientific Understanding